def backtest_bot(

 Dictionary with keys:

-- yearly_return: Annualized return as decimal (e.g., 0.15 for 15%)
+- yearly_return: Strategy return over backtest period as decimal (e.g., 0.15 for 15%)

 - sharpe_ratio: Sharpe ratio (annualized, assuming 252 trading days)